CBICA/MRISnapshot/docs/source/installation.rst

 Installation
 ************

 MRISnapshot can be installed using `pip`.
-We suggest that users install the package in a Python3 virtual environment.
+We suggest that users install the package in a Python3 virtual environment (or alternatively in a Conda environment).
 Installation steps are:

 1. Clone the project.